dylandy/polygenJS/README.md

 #PolygenJS

-A simple polygon generater using html canvas.
+A simple polygon generator using html canvas.

 Notice : **You need to require jquery first**
 ##Get Started